Kailxxz/CSVWhiz/README.md

 - **Natural Language Interaction:** Use natural language queries to extract information from CSV files.
 - **Powerful NLP Models:** Leverage Llama 2 for language understanding and Sentence Transformers for sentence embedding.
 - **Efficient Transformers:** Utilize CTransformers for optimized model inference.
+- **AutoML Capabilities:** Integrates automated machine learning (AutoML) using TPOT for both classification and regression tasks.
 - **User-Friendly Interface:** A Streamlit-based UI for easy interaction.

 ## Installation